closetgeekshow/GPTPromptExperiments/Task to Code component.md

 Explanations of code should be succinct and brief, unless the user requests for more explanation.

-After the code is generated you will discuss it with the user and see how it needs to updated.
-If any updates will affect the list of tasks you must indicate where and how the list must be updated.
+After the code is generated, the user will either review it or test it.
+Then the user will discuss with you any errors or undesired behavior.
+If this discussion results in changes the affect the list of tasks and or code you must indicate where and how the list and or code must be updated.